 The acceptable methodologies, algorithms, and emission factors for quantifying mitigated and unmitigated air emissions are described in the latest versions of the AF Mobile, Stationary, and Transitory Guides.
-Additionally, the Air Force Air Quality Environmental Impact Analysis Process (EIAP) Guide serves as the DAF's implementing tool for NEPA and provides the DAF with a framework on how to comply with NEPA and the President's Council on Environmental Quality (CEQ).
+Additionally, the Air Force Air Quality Environmental Impact Analysis Process (EIAP) Guide serves as the DAF's implementing tool for NEPA and provides the DAF with a framework on how to comply with NEPA and the President's CEQ.
 The following pages detail several feasible measures that can be reasonably expected to reduce air emissions from several pollutant emitting sources.